-Whilst distinct, loneliness and mental ill health are found to be strongly linked.
-They can exist separately, but may exacerbate the other.
-Isolation and loneliness can negatively affect your mental health, especially if these feelings last a long time.
-Mental ill health can also increase feelings of isolation and loneliness if you feel stigmatised or struggle to engage in social activities.
+Whilst distinct, loneliness and mental ill-health are found to be strongly linked.
+They can exist separately but may exacerbate the other - isolation and loneliness can negatively affect your mental health, especially if these feelings last a long time, while mental ill-health can also increase feelings of isolation and loneliness if you feel stigmatised or struggle to engage in social activities.

 Isolation and loneliness

-Loneliness is arguably the most prevalent social concern of our time.
 A recent survey of church leaders showed that loneliness and social isolation were the most common concern within their community.
 What’s more, loneliness seems to be getting worse.
-It is damaging to our physical and mental wellbeing.

-Churches in the Diocese of Oxford help to combat loneliness in ways that are both ordinary and radical: lunch clubs, community cafés, ‘knit and natter’ groups, chaplaincies, pastoral care teams, work with food banks, toddler groups and chatting after worship services and Bible study groups.
+Churches in our diocese help to combat loneliness in ways that are both ordinary and radical: lunch clubs, community cafés, ‘knit and natter’ groups, chaplaincies, pastoral care teams, work with food banks, toddler groups, Bible study groups, and chatting after worship services.

 Most importantly, we overcome loneliness through being faithful disciples in our everyday life: looking out for those who may need company, being generous with our time, and undertaking small acts of kindness which can make the difference between belonging and despair.

-- A guide to useful publications and reports from the Campaign to End Loneliness.
+- See a guide to useful publications and reports from the Campaign to End Loneliness.

-- Ami — an App to Combat Loneliness, working through existing local charities who vet volunteers and facilitate meet-ups.
+- Ami is an app to combat loneliness, working through existing local charities who vet volunteers and facilitate meet-ups.
 Why not see if you can join in?

 Lord, You made each of us a fragile ecosystem,